Skip to main content

 Website (if applicable)

-All electronic mail messages in connection with state business that are sent or received by this account may be subject to the North Carolina public records law and may be disclosed to third parties.
+All electronic mail messages in connection with state business that are sent or received by this account are subject to the North Carolina public records law and may be disclosed to third parties.

 emeritus